 The work in ATCG is very challenging and you are always learning something new, whether it is a new technology or a new way of thinking about a particular topic.
 Being bored or pigeonholed is not a problem in ATCG; we are involved in some of toughest problems and work with the latest technologies.
 And when we are not, we are in control of our workday so we can pursue interests in new and emerging database technologies.

-One Response to “Working in Pythian’s Advanced Technology Consulting Group”
+2 Responses to “Working in Pythian’s Advanced Technology Consulting Group”

 Leave a Reply